 - Do not discuss financial components of the shipment with the drivers; typically they do not know all of the specifics that are agreed to between you and your sales rep, and often these conversations cause confusion and delay of your shipment.

 - Quotes are often based on spot-market factors unless otherwise noted; keep in mind that unless a quote is booked at the time it is submitted, that the final rate is subject to change.

-Many customers don’t realize that by bundling freight shipments this is an easy way to save money.
-For each hundred lbs of freight, rates become lower and lower.
+Many customers don’t realize that bundling freight shipments is an easy way to save money.
+For every hundred lbs of freight, rates become lower and lower.
 For example, by combining two 100 lb shipments into one 200 lb shipment, you can significantly lower your shipping costs.
-This will take some coordinating and planning, but when applied can be a great freight saving tactic.
+This will take some coordination and planning, but when applied can be a great freight-saving tactic.

 Neighborhood Parcel can help you with all your domestic and international freight shipping needs, our decades of experience and robust freight network can handle all your shipping needs.
 Our rates are often hundreds $$ below our competition, call (978)851-0199 or get a free freight quote today!